Honorary Graduates from Teesside University

 Wayne gained a Leverhulme Scholarship to the Royal Ballet School aged 12 and has appeared in over 50 major roles.
 He created numerous dances for his BBC television series The Hot Shoe Show and founded The Wayne Sleep Dance Scholarship to help young aspiring dancers.

 Rob Smedley is originally from Normanby, Middlesbrough.
 He has built an outstanding career as an engineer in Formula 1 racing, first with Peugeot, followed by Williams and Jordan.
 He moved to work for Ferrari in 2007 and later was appointed as Felipe Massa’s race engineer.
 He is widely recognised as being one of the most respected engineers in the whole of Formula 1.

 Born in Middlesbrough, Alan has enjoyed an outstanding career as an international football Physiotherapist.
 In 1994 he was appointed as Physiotherapist to the England team, serving under Terry Venables, Kevin Keegan and Sven Goran Eriksson.

 Professor Harry Smith, Doctor of Science

-Born in Middlesbrough, Harry was Professor of Botany and Director of the Botanic Garden at the University of Leicester - he is one of the lending botanists of his generation and a fellow of the Royal Society.
+Born in Middlesbrough, Harry (sadly now deceased) was Professor of Botany and Director of the Botanic Garden at the University of Leicester - he was one of the lending botanists of his generation and a fellow of the Royal Society.